hyluvavu/thesis-project-an-aiops-system/README.md

 ## GKE Cluster

-Google's Kubernetes Engine (GKE) serves as the backbone of our AIOps system.
+A GKE cluster serves as the backbone of our AIOps system.
 For additional details, please visit [GKE's official documentation](https://cloud.google.com/kubernetes-engine).

 ### Cluster Basics